-All you need to know when moving house
+All you need to know when moving house in 2023

 With the exchange of your new home completed and a completion/move-in date set, we’re sure you’re looking forward to stepping into your new property.
 There’s work ahead of you before you get to that moment, but we’re here to guide you through it so that everything goes as smoothly as possible.

 At the two month mark, there will be a few admin tasks you need to undertake and a few jobs to begin:

 - If you are renting, make sure you’ve given notice to your landlord, using the proper process as in your contract.
 Make sure you also check how long your notice period is, since you will have to abide by that unless you have a break clause in your contract.

 - Investigate the area you’re moving into further.
 While you’ll have done research before choosing where to live, this can be the point at which you find out the smaller things, such as restaurants, sports centres, supermarkets, etc.

 - You can start decluttering at this point; it’s a lot easier to get rid of things you don’t need at your new place before you get there.
 Marie Kondo is a great person to look to for inspiration – check out our blog for some decluttering tips.

 - Start notifying your landline and internet providers about your change of address.

 - Start collecting free packing boxes from friends, family members, colleagues, or websites like Gumtree or Freecycle.

 It’s one month to go, and it’s time to start packing and get everything sorted on the admin side.